2410-Capstone/DiscogMVP/README.md

-## Development Notes:
+## Development Notes

-- Use `localStorage` or `sessionStorage` for guest carts
-- Use protected routes with `AuthRoute.jsx` for role-based access
+- Use `npm run dev` from the root to launch the Express backend with `nodemon`.
+- Use `npm run dev` inside `/client` to run the frontend with Vite.
+- The shopping cart persists for both guest and logged-in users using `localStorage` and backend sync.
+- Google OAuth is integrated via the `OAuthLogin.jsx` component (client-side) and `/auth/google` routes (backend).
+- All authenticated routes require a valid JWT stored in the browser.
+- The app uses role-based access control to differentiate between Admin and regular users.
-- Seed database with dummy data for dev testing (users, products, orders)
+- Seed scripts are recommended for testing (users, products, orders) — can be added as `scripts/seed.js`.

 ---